CS126SP20/final-project-rrshen/DEVELOPMENT.md

  Linked Box2D and Choreograph to the project.

  - **4/22/20** Randomized the portal location.
- Implemented bird movement in a sine wave.
+ Implemented bird movement in an arc.
+ TO DO: Un-magic the numbers.
+ Start a new level when the portal is touched.